Feature #5462: Persistence preset: Tor state

-#2 Updated by segfault over 2 years ago
+#2 Updated by segfault almost 3 years ago

 This is especially important for Tails Server, because Onion Service deanonymization is trivial when the attacker controls the entry guard.

 Maybe we could use a separate Tor process with persistent entry guards for Tails Server?
 And add a warning about location tracking when using Tails Server in different locations.

-#3 Updated by segfault over 2 years ago
+#3 Updated by segfault almost 3 years ago